 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Beans cooked like this make a perfect side dish for any phase of the original South Beach Diet and they’re also good for low-glycemic diets.
-Dried beans are too high in carbs for a low-carb diet plan.
+Spicy Black Beans cooked either in the Instant Pot or the Slow Cooker make a perfect side dish for any phase of the original South Beach Diet and they’re also good for low-glycemic diets.
+Dried beans are high in carbs for a strict low-carb diet plan, but I would eat these occasionally for a treat, served with an extra low-carb main dish.

 Find More Recipes Like This One: